praveenkavi5/try-hack-me/README.md

-TryHackMe Room: [Room Name] Official Write-Up Introduction
+TryHackMe Room: vulnerabilitiess Official Write-Up

+Introduction

-Welcome to the [Room Name]!
+Welcome to the vulnerabilitiess!
 This room is designed to test your skills in identifying and exploiting web vulnerabilities, including Cross-Site Scripting (XSS) and Path Traversal.
 This write-up serves as a guide for solving the room while understanding the underlying principles of each vulnerability.

 Task 1: Cross-Site Scripting (XSS)
 Scenario
 The web application includes a search feature vulnerable to XSS.
 Malicious actors can exploit this vulnerability to inject scripts, leading to session hijacking, defacement, or other malicious activities.
 Steps to Exploit